Leetzner/PythonProject/README.md

 ### Validator Testing

-- HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fleetzner.github.io%2FJava-Game%2F)
-- CSS
+- PEP8

-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fleetzner.github.io%2FJava-Game%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)
+  - The code has been worked through to create a proffsional view and structure to present a pleasant display

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
-The steps to deploy are as follows:
+- The site was deployed to the Heroku app:
-  - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- To do so I needed to make a third party authorisation to make the Heroku app take information from the GitHub repository
+- I struggled to get a good name for the app, sadly I ended up with the "121415" in the hangman name (all other names was taken)

-The live link can be found here - https://leetzner.github.io/Java-Game/
+The live link can be found here - https://hangman121415.herokuapp.com/

 ## Credits

+Espacially the www.w3schools.com for help with understanding the If/elif/else statements in working with functions.

-I got a great deal of help with the javascript for the game from the "Clever Programmer" on youtube.
+I got a great deal of help with the Python coding for the game from the a guy named Caleb from Kite on youtube.
-I´ve used his code to build on and implemented my own thought of how I wanted the game to work.

-Found a picture that explains the game from Steam (https://steamcommunity.com/sharedfiles/filedetails/?id=798194678).
-Icons to the buttons are downloaded from (https://rwest88.github.io/Rock-Paper-Scissors/) Icon to facebook is downloaded from (https://icons8.com/icons/set/facebook)
+I wrote a code and used his to get mine to work, had struggles to get the game running because of things i mention in the "testing" section.

+The Code Institute template that helpt with the validation of the code and structure.
+Also the videos provided by Code institute in their Python section.